VishnuBeji/Histopathology-Classification/README.md

 # Histopathology-Classification

+### Abstarct
+The Jupyter notebook contains all the Exploratory Data Analysis, preprocessing results, training results and evaluation.
+The code can be understood by looking at this .ipynb file as starting point.
+All helper functions are written in eda.py (preprocessing), train.py (training) and eval.py (evaluation and visualisation)

 We have used Resnet-18 pretrained model and Vision Transformer to perform the classification.
 We observe slightly better performance with Vision Transformers.

 ### Dataset Statistics